linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 Re-Owning the States
 ===
 After upgrading or migrating, follow these steps to re-own the security components:
-- Inject your public key or perform a Factory Reset/Re-Ownership.
+- Inject your public key or perform a Factory Reset/Re-ownership if asked upon external upgrade.
+Internal upgrade will migrate trustdb and keyring automatically.
-- Generate new TOTP/HOTP tokens and reset the TPM if necessary.
+- Generate new TOTP/HOTP tokens when asked, and reset the TPM if necessary.
-- Sign `/boot` content and set a new boot default.
+- Generate`/boot` hashes and sign content from Options menu and set a new boot default and optionally set a TPM Disk Unlock Key (DUK) passphrase.

 For more details on re-owning, refer to the relevant sections above.